-As one of the largest voluntary state bar association in the United States, the Illinois State Bar Association (ISBA) has more than 28,000 members who are lawyers licensed to practice in the state of Illinois.
+As one of the largest voluntary state bar associations in the United States, the Illinois State Bar Association (ISBA) has more than 28,000 members who are lawyers licensed to practice in the state of Illinois.
 Headquartered in Springfield, Illinois, the ISBA has a second office in Chicago, Illinois.

 The ISBA traces its root back to a meeting on January 4, 1877, at the Sangamon County Courthouse in Springfield, Illinois.
 The constitution adopted for the organization at that time explained the purposes of the organization as follows: